 Before your interview date, you will need to schedule and complete certain medical examinations and vaccinations.
 The results will be part of the criteria to determine your admissibility to the U.S.

-Prepare Your EB-3 Green Card Supporting Documents
+How To Prepare Your EB-3 Green Card Supporting Documents

 After the approval of your DS-261 by the NVC, you will need to submit the following EB-3 supporting documents for consular processing:

-• Your passport(s) which must be valid for at least six months beyond your intended date of arrival in the U.S.
+• Your passport(s) must be valid for at least six months beyond your intended date of arrival in the U.S.

 • Two photographs, both of which must meet these requirements